 Is this an International School? yes

 To gain entry into the University of Queensland program an international student must have: completed recognized upper secondary or equivalent year 12 studies to the required standard as outlined in the prospectus; satisfied English language requirements and satisfied individual program requirement which include training in English, Mathematics, Chemistry and either Biology or Physics.
 Further information about the minimum entry requirements is available on the University of Queensland Future Students website (future-students.uq.edu.au/apply/undergraduate/international/entry-requirements).

 Multiple pathways for entry into UQ programs are available for students who do not meet the English language requirements (future-students.uq.edu.au/english-language-pathways).

 Information about fees for international students can be found on The University of Queensland Future Students website (future-students.uq.edu.au/apply/undergraduate/international/fees).
 Fees are subject to annual indexation (ppl.app.uq.edu.au/content/3.40.03-students-refunds).

 Full-time enrollment consists of 16 units per annum or 80 units for the veterinary science program.

 Accepts International Students? yes

-Nonresident applicants are eligible to participate in Streamlined Visa Processing.
-It is recommended that nonresident students applications are received by UQ by November 30 in the year preceding entry.
+International applicants are eligible to participate in Streamlined Visa Processing.
+It is recommended that international student applications are received by UQ by November 30 in the year preceding entry.